MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/delete-partition.md

 #### Remarks

-- You can't delete the system partition, boot partition, or any partition that contains the active paging file or crash dump information.

 - To delete a dynamic volume, always use the [delete volume](delete-volume.md) command instead.

-Partitions can be deleted from dynamic disks, but they shouldn't be created.
+- Partitions can be deleted from dynamic disks, but they shouldn't be created.
 For example, it's possible to delete an unrecognized GUID Partition Table (GPT) partition on a dynamic GPT disk.
 Deleting such a partition doesn't cause the resulting free space to become available.
 Instead, This command is intended to allow you to reclaim space on a corrupted offline dynamic disk in an emergency situation where the [clean](clean.md) command in DiskPart can't be used.

 ## Examples